James Creighton Odiorne

-James Creighton Odiorne (June 4, 1802 – February 5, 1879) was an American businessman and author.
+James Creighton Odiorne (June 4, 1802 – February 5, 1879) was an American businessman and writer.

-Odiorne was born in London, England, June 4, 1802.
-His father, George Odiorne, was a merchant of Boston, Mass, and while spending two years in England for purposes connected with his business, he married as his third wife Maria, daughter of Rev. James Creighton, an intimate associate of John Wesley.
-The family came to America in the summer of 1802, and James was fitted for college at Phillips Academy, Andover.
+Odiorne was born in London, England on June 4, 1802.
+His father, George Odiorne, was a merchant from Boston, Massachusetts, and while spending two years in England for purposes connected with his business, he married as his third wife Maria, daughter of Rev. James Creighton, an intimate associate of John Wesley.
+The family came to America in the summer of 1802.
+Odiorne prepared for college at Phillips Academy in Andover, Massachusetts.
 He graduated from Yale College in 1826.

-He was married, June 25, 1828, to Susan Elizabeth, eldest daughter of Isaac Warren, Esq., of Framingham, Mass., and in the same year became a partner with his father in the iron and nail trade in Boston, but retired from business in 1837.
-In 1857 he removed to Framingham, continuing however to spend the winters in part in Boston, where his wife died, Jan.
+He married Susan Elizabeth Warren on June 25, 1828.
+She was from Framingham, Massachusetts.
+Also in 1828 Odiorne became a partner with his father in the iron and nail trade in Boston.
+He retired from that business nine years later in 1837.
+On Jan.
+9, 1851 his wife died in Boston.
+In 1857 Odiorne moved to Framingham.
+He continued to spend the winters in part in Boston, where his wife died on Jan.
 9, 1851.
-He was again married, June 8, 1870, to Frances M, youngest daughter of George Meacham, Esq, of Cambridge, Massachusetts.
-He died suddenly, in Wellesley, Mass., February 5, 1879, while on the cars in a journey from Framingham to Boston.
+On June 8, 1870 he married Frances M. Meacham of Cambridge, Massachusetts.
+He died suddenly, in Wellesley, Massachusetts on February 5, 1879, while on the railroad on a journey from Framingham to Boston.